 Don’t Forget Your Swimsuit

 Sure in Alaska you aren’t going to the beach, but there are still opportunities to take a dip.
 From the pools on the ship (hopefully covered) to hot tubs that are nice and warm during a cool Alaskan night, you’ll definitely want to pack that swimsuit.
 You might use it more than you realize.

 Get Your Cash Beforehand (ATMs Are Expensive)

 You likely want to bring some cash on your cruise.
 It’s best to grab it before you head to the ship.
-Most accounts have free ATMs if you use your bank’s machine.
 On the cruise ship there are cash machines, but expect to pay dearly.
 Charges of $6 to get out cash are normal.
 Save the money and bring cash from home.
 Not sure how much to bring?
 Here’s some advice on how much cash to bring on a cruise.

 During your trip there will be plenty of time to try your luck in the ship’s casino.
 Now it doesn’t take a genius to know that any time you gamble the edge always goes to the house.
-On a cruise ship that edge is even larger.
-Payouts are notoriously low on the ships, including blackjack that pays 6-to-5, and video poker with low returns.
-If you still want to gamble there’s nothing wrong with that, but just know that the chips are stacked against you.
+On a cruise ship that edge can be even larger.
+Payouts are notoriously low on the ships, including blackjack that pays 6-to-5 and video poker with low returns.
+If you still want to gamble ,there’s nothing wrong with that but just know that the chips are stacked against you.

-Again, you might be surprised by the sun in Alaska.
-While there will surely be some overcast days, those sunny days can hit hard when the light reflects off the sun and the water.
+Again, you might be surprised at times by the sun in Alaska.
+While there can be some overcast days, those sunny days can hit hard.
 Just because you’re not going to the Caribbean doesn’t mean you can leave the sunglasses at home.

 Invest in a Camera With a Zoom